codeceptjs/CodeceptJS/docs/bdd.md

 ### Ubiquitous Language

 The ubiquitous language is always referred as *common* language.
-That is it's main benefit.
+That it is the main benefit.
 It is not a couple of our business specification's words, and not a couple of developer's technical terms.
 It is a common words and terms that can be understood by people for whom we are building the software and should be understood by developers.
 Establishing correct communication between this two groups people is vital for building successful project that will fit the domain and fulfill all business needs.

 Each feature of a product should be born from a talk between